-The creation of a fully integrated framework of financial institutions (Banking Union) would reduce the mutual dependence between individual member countries and their banks and interrupt feedback loops between their respective financial situation.
+The creation of a fully integrated framework of financial institutions (Banking Union) would reduce the mutual dependence between individual member countries and their banks and interrupt feedback loops between their respective financial situations.
 This would prevent a banking crisis in one country from turning into a crisis of public finances.
 The introduction of the Single Supervisory Mechanism (SSM) is a first step in that direction, even if the responsibility of the SSM has eventually been limited.
 Smaller banks remain excluded from common supervision.
 Yet, the crisis has shown that smaller banks may also become a potential source of instability.
 The likely stabilisation effect is therefore smaller than for a comprehensive Banking Union.
+However, it is not clear at which point the SSM is going to be established.
+A formal adoption by the European Parliament is scheduled on 10 September.
+The ECB would take its supervisory task 12 month later (Deutsche Bundesbank, 2013).
+The further elements of a

-The further elements of a Banking Union, i.e., a common resolution mechanism and a common deposit guarantee scheme are still missing, with the latter not even being envisaged.
+Banking Union, i.e., a common resolution mechanism and a common deposit guarantee scheme are still in an early stage of negotiation.
 Both the Single Resolution Mechanism (SRM) and a deposit guarantee scheme would have to be adequately endowed with financial resources at EU level, in order to be able to effectively prevent crises in individual countries.
 With both elements missing and the coverage of SSM limited, EMU remains vulnerable to crises.